 - positive and negative reactions to health communications

-- perceptions and knowledge surrounding ambiguous health behaviors such e-cigs and cannabis use
+- perceptions and knowledge surrounding ambiguous health behaviors such e-cigarettes and cannabis use

 Undergraduate students who are interested in research experience should contact Dr. Magnan (firstname.lastname@example.org) directly for availability.

-Dr. Magnan will be considering applicants for the Fall 2019 cohort of the Experimental Psychology graduate program.
-A successful applicant will have clear research ideas, research experience in psychology, strong letters of recommendation, and ideas about how he/she will contribute to Dr. Magnan’s program of research.
+Recruitment for the Fall 2021 cohort of the Experimental Psychology graduate program is complete.
+Dr. Magnan may be considering applicants for the Fall 2022 in the future.
+A successful applicant will have clear research ideas, research experience in psychology, strong letters of recommendation, and ideas about how they will contribute to Dr. Magnan’s program of research.

 More information on the WSU Experimental Psychology graduate program can be found here: https://psychology.wsu.edu/experimental/goals-of-the-experimental-program/